 What Gets Measured, Gets Improved

-To quote Peter Drucker, what gets measured, gets improved.
+To quote Peter Drucker, “what gets measured, gets improved.”
 Right now, I’m in the “measure everything” phase of business… what’s working, what’s not… what’s generating revenue, whats not… what’s taking a TON of time, what’s not… thanks to all that I’ve learned through BBD, I know what to measure, and how to improve what’s working.

-I’ve done two launches (for two different programs) since joining Business by Design, and I’m gearing up to re-launch one of those same programs… and instead of being stressed about it, I’m excited!
+At the time of this writing, I’ve done two launches (for two different programs) since joining Business by Design, and I’m gearing up to re-launch one of those same programs… and instead of being stressed about it, I’m excited!
 Let’s do this!